antimatter15/autograph/docs/evolution.md

 In the future we could potentially use an even more succinct representation where we don't store the arguments to fields.
 We only need to keep track of ENUM and INPUT_OBJECT types of arguments— and we don't even need to store the actual INPUT_OBJECT since we can rely on variables and coercion.

+However experiments show that this is unlikely to net a huge efficiency gain.
+On the Github API it seems that this only goes from 124,000 bytes to 119,000 bytes, only a 4% improvement.

+### Experiment: Schemaless Autograph with Proxies (August 19, 2019)

+One aspect of Autograph is that you need to load a copy of the schema in order for the dry rendering process to return plausible outputs.
+This means that the most advanced JS feature we depend on is getters— supported in all versions of IE since 9.

+However for large APIs, the schema may be quite large— which could slow down page loading.
+Additionally, if one opts not to include a schema this results in an annoying pause before anything can load as Autograph tries to fetch the schema with introspection.

+However it may be possible to build a comparatively simpler version of Autograph that does not require a schema.
+Instead it could use proxies (which means it Edge 12 or later).

+Instead of returning plausible values, it would return a kind of universal object which can be called as if it were a function, mapped as if it were an array, etc.

 ## TODO